 9. King´s Cross / St. Pancras

 Next to the building is the railway station St. Pancras.
-In Harry Potter and the Chamber of Secrets you can see Harry and Ron flying to Hogwarts with Mr. Weasley´s flying Ford because they missed the train.
+In Harry Potter and the Chamber of Secrets you can see Harry and Ron flying from St. Pancras to Hogwarts with Mr. Weasley´s flying Ford because they missed the train.
 When arriving at Hogwarts the car disappeared in the forbidden forest.
-Later on Ron got a howler from his mum but at least the car saved Harry´s and Ron´s life when they had to escape from Aragog and the other spiders.
+Later on Ron got an embarrassing howler from his mum but at least the car saved Harry´s and Ron´s life when they had to escape from Aragog and the other spiders.

 Then go by bus to Penton Street, which is close to Claremont Square.